sensu/sensu-docs/content/sensu-go/6.9/operations/maintain-sensu/troubleshoot.md

 ### Remove and redeploy a cluster

 {{% notice protip %}}
-**PRO TIP**: If you are using external etcd, use [etcd snapshots](https://etcd.io/docs/latest/op-guide/recovery/) to keep a backup so that you can restore your Sensu resources if you have to redeploy your cluster.
+**PRO TIP**: If you are using embedded or external etcd, use [etcd snapshots](https://etcd.io/docs/latest/op-guide/recovery/) to keep a backup so that you can restore your Sensu resources if you have to redeploy your cluster.
 For extra reassurance, take regular etcd snapshots and make regular backups with [sensuctl dump](../../../sensuctl/back-up-recover/) in addition to etcd's running snapshots.<br><br>
-If you are using embedded etcd, use [sensuctl dump](../../../sensuctl/back-up-recover/) to make regular backups.<br><br>
 If you wait until cluster nodes are failing, it may not be possible to make a backup.
 For example, in a three-node cluster, if one node fails, you will still be able to make a backup.
-If two nodes fail, the whole cluster will be down and you will not be able to create a snapshot or run sensuctl dump.
+If two nodes fail, the whole cluster will be down and you will not be able to create a snapshot or run sensuctl dump.<br><br>
+Read [Restore your Sensu configuration for disaster recovery](../disaster-recovery/) for backup instructions and best practices.
 {{% /notice %}}

 You may need to completely remove a cluster and redeploy it in cases such as: